Confinement in $(1+1)$ dimensions: a holographic perspective from I-branes: The supergravity backgrounds

 Note that the circle parametrised by the angle $\varphi$ shrinks smoothly at $r=r_+$ if we choose its periodicity to be

 In the BPS limit, the Ricci scalar associated with the geometry in eq.(\ref{background 211}) is

 That is bounded for all the range of the radial coordinate $[r_+,\infty)$.

-Notice that in the case $Q_A=Q_B=m=0$ (conversely, in the strict limit $r\to\infty$), the background in eq.(\ref{background 211}) becomes that in eq.(\ref{background1}).
+Notice that in the case $Q_A=Q_B=m=0$, the background in eq.(\ref{background 211}) becomes that in eq.(\ref{background1}).
+On the other hand, in the limit $r\to\infty$ since $\zeta(r)$ is non-vanishing, the background \eqref{background 211} is the same as \eqref{background1} up to a large gauge transformation that cancels the fibration.
 In some of the observables we discuss below, we can perform a regularisation that takes away the effects on the observable that come from the background (\ref{background1}) from the same observable computed in the background (\ref{background 211}).
 Also, in what follows, for any object, $\xi _{A,B}$, (like a D-brane) extended along the spheres we use the notation $\xi_{A}\equiv \hat{\xi}$ and $\xi _{B}\equiv \tilde{\xi}$.